 Imam, Hadrami and Moulay belong to the Oulad Sbaa tribe, founded in the 16th century, whose members were Bedouins.
 They criss-cross the desert with their animals between winter and summer quarters.

-At their side, we share their daily life in search of water and food for their animals.
-An existence between tradition and modernity, in harmony with the elements of the desert.
-Nature here, seemingly hostile, nevertheless reveals unsuspected life for those who know how to adapt.
+We share their daily routine in search of water and food for their herd, in harmony with the elements of the desert.
+Nature here, seemingly hostile, but reveals unsuspected life for those who know how to adapt.